European Business History Association: The Alliance of Centres for Business History in Europe

 The Centre for Evolution of Global Business and Institutions (CEGBI) was inaugurated in 2009 with the aim of contributing with research to the understanding of how businesses and institutions around the world evolve, and also of helping to inform current management and policy issues.
 CEGBI’s main areas of research are international business history; global marketing; and governance, entrepreneurship and social enterprise.
 Distinctive features of CEGBI’s research include its interdisciplinarity and methodologies.
 It engages with topics of interest to business and management, economics, history, sociology, and law.

-Conferences
+conferences

 The inaugural conference in Gothenburg in August 1996 attracted over 230 participants by which time the initial paid up membership of the new EBHA was 214 members.
 First nominations and elections for council added Franco Amatori (Bocconi University), Albert Carreras (Pompeu Fabra University), Wilfried Feldenkirchen, Ritta Hjerppe (Helsinki School of Economics), and Matthias Kipping to the first formally elected council.
 Tony Slaven was adopted as first President of EBHA with Geoff Jones as the first Secretary/Treasurer.
 It was decided in 1998 to hold an annual conference beginning with that held at Terni.
 Since then the association has met annually.